marleekitchen/bionicHand/README.md

 ### Button2

 Triggers the closeHand() function to close all of the fingers in order to grab larger items.
-The stopping point of the closed fingers can be altered by changing either or both of the index_full_threshold and rem_full_threshold variables.
+The stopping point of the closed fingers can be altered by changing either or both of the thumb_threshold and rem_threshold variables.

 ### Button3